Daniël van Dijk

 Research title: Thinking about education with Jacques Rancière: An adventure on the borders of possibility

-(Upcoming) March 2020.
+September 2021.
 “Thinking about education with Jacques Rancière”.
 Annual Conference of the Philosophy of Education Society of Great Britain.
-New College, University of Oxford.
+University of Oxford, England.

 Graduate teaching assistant